-Rachel Park is a Los Angeles based director, writer, and nonprofit professional interested in connecting storytellers and educators working across creative disciplines.
-Recent projects include Honor by Suzanne Bocanegra at the Museum of Contemporary Art Los Angeles, The Wolves at CalArts, Hecuba at the Stella Adler Hollywood, and upsTate, a new play merging documentary film and performance by Jessica Barrett Denison.
+Rachel Park is a Los Angeles based director, writer, and nonprofit strategist interested in new play development and connecting artists with the resources they need to produce impactful work.
+Recent directing projects include HONOR by Suzanne Bocanegra at the Museum of Contemporary Art (MOCA) Los Angeles, True West at Center for the Arts at Kayenta, The Wolves at CalArts, Hecuba at the Stella Adler Hollywood, and upsTate, a new play merging documentary film and performance by Jessica Barrett Denison performed at the New American Theatre.
 She is currently developing an interdisciplinary adaptation of post-apocalyptic vignettes exploring artifact, song, and how we grieve the things we've lost and left behind.

-From 2016-2021, Ms. Park worked as the Assistant Director of Admissions for the School of Theater at CalArts.
-She currently serves as the Associate Director of Strategic Initiatives at Occidental College.
+Currently, Park leads all grant seeking efforts at Pasadena Playhouse, managing institutional fundraising and development communications.
+She previously served as the Interim Director of Strategic Initiatives at Occidental College and the Assistant Director of Admissions for the School of Theater at CalArts.
 She holds an MFA in Directing from California Institute of the Arts, a BFA in Theatre Arts from Boston University, and is an alumna of Directors Lab West.
 Rachel was born and raised in San Antonio, TX.